-An updated draft PIP was developed after reviewing comments, effective outreach methods and best practices.
-The draft was submitted to State and Federal partners for review on September 18, 2017, with a concurrent review by the Transportation Policy Committee members.
-Comments and concerns from the State, Federal, committee members were addressed by the staff and the revised draft document was released for public review for forty-five (45) calendar days.
+An updated draft PIP was developed after reviewing effective virtual public outreach methods and best practices.
+The draft was submitted to State and Federal partners for review on March 30, 2021.
+Comments and concerns were addressed by the staff and the revised draft document was released for public review for forty-five (45) calendar days.
 All comments were used to develop the final version of the updated PIP and are documented in an appendix in the final PIP document.
-All public comments received during the PIP update process can be found in Appendix G. The final PIP was anticipated for adoption by the Transportation Policy Committee at the regularly scheduled meeting on January 19, 2018.
+All public comments received during the PIP update process can be found in Appendix G. The final PIP was anticipated for adoption by the Board of Directors at the regularly scheduled meeting on November 18, 2022.